Hywan/mnt.io/content/articles/2014-09-30-generate-strings-based-on-regular-expressions/index.md

 the same and more complex algorithms must be involved.
 So we are going easy for the first step.

-## Understanding PCRE: lex and parse them
+## Understanding PCRE: Lex and Parse Them

 The [`Hoa\Compiler` library](https://github.com/hoaproject/Compiler) provides
 both LL(1) LL(k) compiler-compilers.
 The